Please note that Tapas no longer supports Internet Explorer.

 Finch nodded.

-An ambulance arrived, and Shadow pushed attention away from himself just enough that anyone not specifically looking for him wouldn’t notice him.
-Finch considered him for a moment, but it was Malyn, who was still coughing, who he ultimately focussed on.
+An ambulance came in next, more lights, more sound.
+Shadow pushed attention away from himself just enough that anyone not specifically looking for him wouldn't notice he was there.
+Finch considered him for a moment, eyes narrowing, but it was Malyn, still coughing, who he ultimately settled on.

-“You need to get checked out,” Finch told Malyn.
+“You need to get checked out,” Finch told him.

-“I’m fine,” Malyn said, his voice strained from trying not to cough.
+“I’m fine,” Malyn said, his voice strained.
 He tried to say something else, but it was too much and he started coughing again.

 “Uh huh,” Finch said as he took him by the arm and led him over to the ambulance.

-Shadow didn’t want to go over there, so he hovered next to Adin instead.
-Adin kept his arms crossed over his chest and his eyes on the strangers around them.
-His heart wasn’t hammering like it had been during his fight with Katrina last night, but it was beating a lot faster than it did normally.
+Shadow didn't want to go over there, so he hovered near Adin instead.
+Adin had his arms crossed tight over his chest, his eyes on the strangers moving around them.
+His heart wasn't hammering the way it had been during his fight with Katrina the night before, but it was beating faster than it normally did.

-Shadow heard the sound of another large vehicle approaching and assumed it was another firetruck or ambulance, but when he turned to look, he realised it was a bus.
+Another large vehicle was coming.
+Shadow heard it before he saw it and assumed firetruck, or another ambulance, but when he turned to look, it was a bus.
 Not a city bus.
 It was like… like a tour bus musicians and other performers travelled around in.

-As it parked further down the road, Shadow took a step closer to Adin, but when the doors opened, it was Luther who stepped out.
-Shadow ran to meet him.
+It parked further down the road.
+Shadow took a small step closer to Adin, shoulders drawing tight, but when the doors hissed open, it was Luther who stepped down onto the road.

-Luther put an arm around Shadow as soon as he was at his side, his gaze skipping between him and the burning house.
-“Are you okay?
-Is everyone okay?”
+Luther's arm went around him as soon as he was at his side, his gaze skipping between Shadow and the burning house.
+"Are you okay?
+Is everyone okay?"

 “Katrina, I assume?”